terjeio/ioSender/readme.md

 ---

-Latest changes committed 20201214, see the [changelog](changelog.md) for details.
+First production release 2.0.31, see the [changelog](changelog.md) for details.

 ---